PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:14:27
+Last updated: 2024-04-02 18:15:00
-Random Quote: Give, even if you only have a little. - The Buddha
+Random Quote: An ounce of emotion is equal to a ton of facts. - John Junor